 Of course choosing the right surfboard for learners is important, as is the best surfing beach for beginners, but if you’ve got some friends who surf or if there’s a local surf school, you’ll be able to get this information easily.

-There is something you’ll need to bear in mind however, when choosing the best beach to learn how to surf.
+There is something you’ll need to bear in mind, however, when choosing the best beach to learn how to surf.
 Flat sandy beaches are ideal when learning how to surf, but you’ll also have to make sure you’re heading to a quieter beach where you’ll have enough room in the water.
 There’s nothing worse than learning to surf on a popular surf beach that’s crowded and full of experienced surfers who’re likely to get in the way.

 2. Footing – regular or goofy?

 If you sign up at a local surf school, your surf instructor’s probably going to use some surf terminology you’re not familiar with, which includes the surfing terms ‘regular’ and ‘goofy’ foot.
-This has nothing to do with the Disney character, but instead it simply refers to which foot you’ll put forward when surfing – in other words will you be using your left or right foot as your dominant foot in front when surfing?
+This has nothing to do with the Disney character, but instead it simply refers to which foot you’ll put forward when surfing – in other words, will you be using your left or right foot as your dominant foot in front when surfing?

 If you’re ‘regular’ foot, your left foot is forward, and if you’re ‘goofy’ foot, your right foot is to the front.

-The best way to determine whether you’re ‘regular’ or ‘goofy’ foot is to find which foot is your dominant one.
+The best way to determine whether your ‘regular’ or ‘goofy’ foot is to find which foot is your dominant one.
 Simply stand with your feet facing straight ahead, and as you do so, have someone gently push you from behind.
 The foot that you use to naturally step forwards with is considered to be your dominant foot.

 3. Pop up practice